 Count to ten, breathe, stand still, clench, unclench, count to ten.
-He will come.
+She will come.
 Soon it will happen.

-She looked up at the hole, grey now but still visible, perfectly round, where one a branch had grown out of the wood and when the wood had been planed it had been there as a small fault.
-When the cupboard had been built it had still been whole but then, eventually, as the woos dried over the years and nobody oiled it, who oils a broomcupboard’s doorframe, one day it had popped out and left the hole, perfect for Susan to look at while she was waiting and fort the shaft of light to wander through the dusty space, looking at buckets, rags, brooms and cables.
+She looked up at the hole, grey now but still visible, perfectly round, where once a branch had grown out of the wood and when the wood had been planed it had been there as a small fault.
+When the cupboard had been built it had still been whole but then, eventually, as the wood dried over the years and nobody oiled it, who oils a broomcupboard’s doorframe, one day the perfectly round fault had popped out and left the hole, perfect for Susan to look at while she was waiting and for the shaft of light to wander through the dusty space, looking at buckets, rags, brooms and cables.

 What if the world outside goes still and I die in here, thought Susan.
 What if nobody comes, I get locked in, I turn into a skeleton and the shaft of light wanders over my body for years and years?
 What if someone finds me in here and shoots me dead?
 What if I get put in prison and they make a cell for me just like this cupboard to stand in, but without my hole, without my light?
 What then?

-A tear trickled out of her right eye and she wiped it away with an angry hand.
+A tear trickled out of her right eye and she wiped it away with a slow angry hand.